Digitalization changes products, production processes, and the behavior of users. This results in new demands on the work of technical communicators.

 Whether software, apps or books – everything should be readable and operable on small screens.
 Users demand small pieces of information that they can easily process and, in case of doubt, access on the Internet.
 Technical documentation becomes digital usage information that users can read and search for on mobile devices, machines, or computers.

-Technical communicators have to adapt to the changes that are caused by digitization.
+Technical communicators have to adapt to the changes that are caused by digitalization.
 They need new skills and approaches to integrate their work into digital business processes and business models and to meet the changed requirements that modern products have on documentation.
-Read more about this topic in the knowledge article by Ulrike Parson The Challenges of Digitization in Technical Communication.
+Read more about this topic in the knowledge article by Ulrike Parson The challenges of digitalization in technical communication.